Malav-P/CNN/README.md

 Training the model can be done by calling the `Train` member function of the `Model` class.
 It takes the following arguments :

 - An [Optimizer](./classes/optimizers/optimizers.hxx)
-  - The source code supports the [Stochastic Gradient Descent](./classes/optimizers/SGD.hxx) and [Momentum](./classes/optimizers/momentum.hxx) gradient descent optimizers
+  - The source code supports the [Stochastic Gradient Descent](./classes/optimizers/SGD.hxx)  gradient descent optimizer
 - An object containing the training data.
 We created our own [data container class](./classes/datasets/dataset.hxx)
 - The batch size for updating the weights in the network
 - The number of epochs (the number of times to train through the entire dataset)